77777kaz77777/documentation-and-cheat-sheets/fedora/Fedora_KDE_GRUB_Btrfs_Integration.md

-# Fedora KDE - GRUB Btrfs Snapshot Integration Guide
+# How to get Btrfs snapshots showing up directly in the GRUB boot menu on Fedora KDE.

 ## Prerequisites
 * Fedora KDE installed on a Btrfs filesystem.